Leaders Bring Vision

 Circle of Hope has numerous leaders and staff members who work together to bring about our vision of sharing and being Jesus in our region.
 Read more about them below.

-We are one church with 5 congregations and dozens of cell locations in the Philly region.
-Our cells join together in congregations led by pastors and served by site supervisors.
+We are one church with four congregations and dozens of cell locations in the Philly region.
+Our cells join together in congregations led by pastors and served by our staff.
 Our congregations join together as one church that bridges what divides us: neighborhoods, rivers, backgrounds and ages.
+Our pastors lead the whole church, but are generally stationed specifically at a congregation for a strategy.

 Pastor, 2212 S. Broad St.

 Rachel has been church planting with Circle of Hope for the past 13 years in many capacities, including serving as our Administrative Pastor for from 2012-2015.
 She is also an experienced counselor in the HIV/AIDS community in Philadelphia.
 Rachel earned her Bachelor’s degree in Sociology & Philosophy, her Masters in Social Work at Temple.
 She recently received her ministerial license with the Brethren in Christ.
 She loves leading cells and advocates for community redevelopment of vacant land in the city through our compassion team, Development without Displacement.
 She lives in South Philly with her husband Jeff and their children, Zach and Cori.
 Read her thoughts and meditations at her blog here.

 Pastor, 3800 Marlton Pike